mjpritchard/my-1.9.0-site/content/docs/batch-computing/slurm-queues.md

 - `debug`

 Each queue is has attributes of run-length limits (e.g. short, long) and resources.
-A full breakdown of each queue and its associated resources is shown below in Table 1.
+A full breakdown of each queue and its associated resources, such as run time limits and memory limits, is shown below in Table 1.

 ## Queue details